tron4x/kubeone-hetzner/README.md

 - export ks config:
   export KUBECONFIG=$PWD/k8s-config

-Now you are ready to work with your K8S Cluuster :-)
+Now you are ready to work with your K8S Cluster :-)